ltspicer/balls_screensaver/README.md

 Language: de = German, en = English

-Variant: 1 = Diagonal, 2 = Horizontal/Vertical
+Variant: 1 = Diagonal, 2 = Horizontal/Vertical, 3 = Both

 Delay: The smaller the value (0 to 1 second), the faster the process.

 Step size: 1-50 Pixel

+Display: normal = 0, for virtual machines the value can be 3 (if screen is black)